 Here the shifted Lie bracket of $V$ (and hence the differential $d_{CE}$) can produce a unit.
-In this case, we apply $\varepsilon : P \to \R$ to the corresponding factor, and we identify this unit is identified with the (co)unit of $S^{c}(-)$, i.e.\ the empty tensor.
+In this case, we apply $\varepsilon : P \to \R$ to the corresponding factor, and the result is identified with the counit of $S^{c}(-)$, i.e., the empty tensor.

 \begin{proof} This is almost identical to the case of the universal enveloping algebra of a Lie algebra (with no central element) from~\cite{Idrissi2016} (see Section~\ref{sec:fact-homol}).
 The Lie bracket cannot produce a product of two elements of $V$, only a unit.
 Therefore we just need to verify what happens to the unit in the isomorphism of~\cite[Lemma~5.2]{Idrissi2016}, which is part of Section~\ref{sec:right-ucom-module}. \end{proof}